doctorfree/MusicPlayerPlus/README.md

 - Activation of YAMS scrobbler for Last.fm
 - Analysis and retrieval of audio-based information for media matching a query

-Configure the music library location by editing `~/.config/musicplayerplus/config` and setting `MUSIC_DIR` to your music library location (default setting is `~/Music`).
-If you change the `MUSIC_DIR` setting then run the command `mppinit sync`.
+Configure the music library location by editing `~/.config/mpprc` and setting `MUSIC_DIR` to your music library location (default setting is `~/Music`).
+Optionally configure any additional settings in `~/.config/mpprc` such as your preferred terminal emulator, Bandcamp username, Soundcloud slug, or more.
+Any changes to `~/.config/mpprc` must be followed by running the command `mppinit sync`.

 **[Important Note:]** MusicPlayerPlus integrates several services, each of which has its own configuration for the location of the music library.
-Because of this, MusicPlayerPlus provides its own configuration file `~/.config/musicplayerplus/config`.
+Because of this, MusicPlayerPlus provides its own configuration file `~/.config/mpprc`.
 The `MUSIC_DIR` setting in that config file is used as the source of truth for the location of the music library.
-In order to keep all of the services in sync with respect to the music library location, set the location in `~/.config/musicplayerplus/config` and run the command `mppinit sync`.
+In order to keep all of the services in sync with respect to the music library location, set the location in `~/.config/mpprc` and run the command `mppinit sync`.
 If the music library is moved to a new location, repeat this procedure.

 Download albums in your Bandcamp collections with `mppinit bandcamp`.